darkrenaissance/darkfi/doc/src/arch/consensus.md

 This means that blocks will have to be mined for a lower target, therefore rank higher, as they go further away from `MAX_INT`.

-Similar to blocks, forks rank is a tuple, with the first part being the sum of its block's squared target distances, and the second being the sum of their squared hash distances Squared distances are used to disproportionately favors smaller targets, with the idea being that it will be harder to trigger a longer reorg between forks.
+Similar to blocks, blockchain/forks rank is a tuple, with the first part being the sum of its block's squared target distances, and the second being the sum of their squared hash distances.
+Squared distances are used to disproportionately favors smaller targets, with the idea being that it will be harder to trigger a longer reorg between forks.
 When we compare forks, we first check the first sum, and if its tied, we use the second as the tie breaker, since we know it